Jennett Tree Lane, Callow End, Worcester, Worcestershire, WR2 4TY

 Stanbrook Abbey is proud of their belief that every dining experience, should be memorable; this is why their award-winning chefs only use the finest and freshest ingredients from local sources.
 From fine dining to traditional afternoon tea, the choices of restaurant, lounges, private rooms and terraces are all perfect in every way for any event or special occasion.
 Lastly, children's menus have been created to ensure there really is something for everyone.

-Stanbrook Abbey Hotel also has a Wedding Venue and Restaurant:
+Stanbrook Abbey Hotel also has a Restaurant:

 Stanbrook Abbey Hotel is part of the following Inspirations:

 "Even if it didn’t have a great bar, even if it weren’t a remarkable hotel, Stanbrook Abbey would be worth visiting.

 The order that built this abbey began in France.
 In 1793, during the revolution, all 22 nuns were ejected from their original house and imprisoned for 18 months.
 On release they fled to England and eventually, in 1838 took over Stanbrook Hall near Malvern.
 Their original abbey buildings were designed by a local Worcestershire architect, but the current church, the Holy Thorn Chapel, and the abbey cloisters were new-builds by the sons of Augustus Welby Pugin, that great pioneer of Gothic Revival architecture in Britain.